Constantine II of Greece: Greek dictatorship of 1967–1974

-A traditionalist, right-wing nationalist group of middle-ranking army officers led by Colonel George Papadopoulos took action first and staged a coup d'état on 21 April using the fear of "communist danger" as the main reason for coup.
-Tanks rolled through the streets of Athens, a few rifle shots were heard and military songs were played on the radio until the announcement that "The Hellenic Armed Forces have undertaken the governance of the country" was made public.
+A traditionalist, right-wing nationalist group of middle-ranking army officers led by Colonel George Papadopoulos took action first and staged a coup d'état on 21 April using the fear of "communist danger" as the main reason for the coup.
+Tanks rolled through the streets of Athens, rifle shots were heard and military songs were played on the radio until the announcement that "The Hellenic Armed Forces have undertaken the governance of the country" was made public.
 Some high-ranking politicians were arrested, as well as the commander-in-chief of the army.
-The coup leaders met Constantine at his residence in Tatoi at about 7 a.m, which was surrounded by tanks to prevent resistance and the coup seemed to have succeeded bloodlessly.
+The coup leaders met Constantine at his residence in Tatoi at about 7 a.m., which was surrounded by tanks to prevent resistance and the coup seemed to have succeeded bloodlessly.
 Constantine later recounted that the officers of the tank platoons believed they were carrying out the coup under his orders.
 They asked Constantine to swear in the new government.
-Despite the urging of the detained Prime Minister Knellopoulos that the king resisted the coup, Constantine compromised with them to avoid bloodshed and in the afternoon swore in the new military government with Supreme Court prosecutor Konstantinos Kollias as prime minister.
+Despite the detained Prime Minister Kanellopoulos urging resistance, Constantine compromised with them to avoid bloodshed and in the afternoon swore in a new military government.
+He did, however, insist on appointing Supreme Court prosecutor Konstantinos Kollias as prime minister.
 On 26 April, in his speech on the new regime, he affirmed that "I am sure that with the will of God, with your efforts and above all with the help of the people, the organization of a State of Law, an authentic and healthy democracy".
 According to the then-US ambassador to Greece, Phillips Talbot, Constantine expressed his anger at this situation, revealed to him that he no longer had control of the army and claimed that "incredibly stupid extreme right-wing bastards with control of the tanks are leading Greece to destruction".

-From his inauguration as king, Constantine already manifested his disagreements with the then Archbishop of Athens and All Greece, Chrysostomos II.
+From his inauguration as king, Constantine already manifested his disagreements with Archbishop Chrysostomos II of Athens.
 With the military dictatorship, he had the opportunity to be removed from the Greek Orthodox Cephaly, in fact it was one of the first measures with which Constantine collaborated with the Junta.
 On 28 April 1967, Chrysostomos II was retained and was forced to resign after having to sign one of the two versions of the letter brought to him by an official of the royal palace.
-Finally, Ieronymos Kotsonis was elected as metropolitan by the junta's and Constantine's proposal on 13 May 1967.
+Finally, Ieronymos Kotsonis was elected as archbishop by the junta's and Constantine's proposal on 13 May 1967.